apache/flink/docs/content.zh/docs/dev/table/sql/queries/window-tvf.md

 | 2020-04-15 08:17 |  6.00 | F    |
 +------------------+-------+------+

--- NOTE: Currently Flink doesn't support evaluating individual window table-valued function, --  window table-valued function should be used with aggregate operation, --  this example is just used for explaining the syntax and the data produced by table-valued function.
 Flink SQL> SELECT * FROM TABLE(
    TUMBLE(TABLE Bid, DESCRIPTOR(bidtime), INTERVAL '10' MINUTES));
 -- or with the named params